Bell Island (Newfoundland and Labrador): Transport infrastructure

 On the east side of the island, in the territory of the town of Wabana, there is a ferry port.
 This is the departure and arrival point of the two ferries that make the 20 minute crossing from the island to Portugal Cove and back several times a day.
 The route utilizes the MV Legionnaire with a capacity of 200 persons and 64 cars and the MV Flanders with a capacity of 240 persons and 36 cars.
 There are a total of 32 crossings on weekdays (16 in each direction) between 5.30 am and 10.35 pm.
 On weekends, there are 26 crossings every day (13 in each direction) between 6.50 am and 10.35 pm.
 Commuters who do not have a car should take a taxi to the city in Portugal Cove as there is no public transport available there.
 Over the decades, however, the ferry connection has often been called unreliable, sometimes leading to protest and frustration.
 A berth for cargo ships is also provided.

 In addition, just west of the West Mines neighbourhood is a 701 m airstrip known as "Bell Island Airport" (ICAO: CCV4).
 This tarmac airstrip is usually abandoned as it is only used in very cold winters or in emergencies, when sea ice has blocked the passage of the ferries.

-Bell Island also houses an street network, including a loop that largely follows the perimeter of the island via Middleton Avenue and Lance Cove Road, among others.
+Bell Island also houses a street network, including a loop that largely follows the perimeter of the island via Middleton Avenue and Lance Cove Road, among others.
 The street plan of the main settlement Wabana somewhat resembles a maze and thus is diametrically opposed to the villages built almost entirely along the coastline that are typical of Newfoundland.